alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf install-plugin conduit
     ```

-1. Start Conduit by running:
+1. Run the following command to connect to your service instance with the Redis client:

     ```
-    $ cf conduit SERVICE_NAME
+    $ cf conduit SERVICE_NAME -- redis-cli
     ```

     where `SERVICE_NAME` is a unique descriptive name for this service instance.

-    You will see the following output:

-    ```
-    service: SERVICE_NAME (redis)
-    host: 127.0.0.1
-    port: 7081
-    username:
-    password: REDIS_PASSWORD
-    db: DATABASE
-    ```

-    where `REDIS_PASSWORD` is the password given to you by Conduit.

-#### Install and configure stunnel

-1. Run the following command to install stunnel:

-    ```
-    brew install stunnel
-    ```

-    If you're not on a Mac, or don't have Homebrew, see the [stunnel
-    website](https://www.stunnel.org/downloads.html) [external link] for other
-    installation options.

-1. Create a stunnel configuration file that contains the following text:

-    ```ini
-    debug=7
-    options=NO_SSLv2
-    options=NO_SSLv3
-    foreground=yes
-    pid=/tmp/stunnel.pid
-    [redis]
-    client = yes
-    accept = 127.0.0.1:6379
-    connect = 127.0.0.1:7081
-    ```

-    where:
-    - `127.0.0.1:6379` is the default Redis host and port that stunnel will open (you will need to use a different port if you are already running a local Redis service instance)
-    - `127.0.0.1:7081` is the default Conduit host and port outputted by the `cf conduit SERVICE_NAME` command

-#### Connect your local machine to your Redis service instance

-1. Start stunnel by running:

-    ```
-    stunnel CONFIGURATION_FILE
-    ```

-1. Connect to your Redis service instance by running:

-    ```
-    redis-cli -a REDIS_PASSWORD
-    ```

-    where `REDIS_PASSWORD` is the password outputted by the `cf conduit SERVICE_NAME` command.

-You have now connected your local machine to your Redis service instance using Conduit and stunnel.
+You have now connected your local machine to your Redis service instance using Conduit.
 You can test this connection with the Redis [PING](https://redis.io/commands/ping) command:

 ```
 127.0.0.1:6379> PING
 ```

 Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.

-Refer to the AWS documentation on [connecting to an encrypted Redis cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.ConnectToCacheNode.html#GettingStarted.ConnectToCacheNode.Redis.Encrypt) [external link] for more information on this process.

 ### Unbind a Redis service from your app